Matcha.Guide

 Compared to JENKI's RTD cans, which taste firmly of matcha and almost nothing else, PerfectTed's version leans harder into the energy-drink end of the spectrum.
 That's a deliberate product decision and it appeals to a different consumer — someone who wants matcha's health associations without the complexity of preparation.

 The matcha flavour is present but secondary.
-If you're buying this for the matcha experience, you'll be underwhelmed.
-If you're buying it as a cleaner alternative to energy drinks, it delivers on that promise.
-For matcha purists, skip it.
+If you are buying this for a traditional matcha experience, choose a powder instead.
+If you are buying it as a convenient alternative to energy drinks, it fits that use case.
 For curious beginners or non-drinkers who want something functional and caffeinated, it works.

 PerfectTed vs the Competition

 Where PerfectTed wins: No other brand matches it for in-store accessibility.
-If you've run out of matcha and need it today without waiting for online delivery, PerfectTed is the one you can actually buy.
+If you have run out of matcha and need it today without waiting for online delivery, PerfectTed is easy to buy.

 Who Should Buy PerfectTed?